 Well, there isn’t a lot to making a low carb protein shake to begin with, but if you want to save some time…

 Prep all the solid ingredients in individual baggies, and store them in the freezer.
-When you’re ready for a shake, empty the contents of your baggie in the blender (along with your milk) and blend away!
+When you’re ready for high protein low carb snacks, empty the contents of your baggie in the blender (along with your milk) and blend away!

 Oh!!
 The places you’ll go!
 Changing the flavor of your healthy frozen low carb drinks is a cinch, and there are so many options it’s just crazy!